27 Benefits Of Single Speed Mountain Bike

 It’s a great way to build a mountain bike on a budget.
 Several years ago, after I busted my nice expensive (for me, at the time $400 would have been a fortune.)
 Kona did some stupid stuff on the downhill, I couldn’t afford to replace it.

 Had I known that single-speed mountain bikes were a thing and that I could have built a better bike on my own, for next to nothing just by having a semi-decent frame, I would have done.
-I curse the internet for not really being a thing when I was young.
+I cursed the internet for not being a thing when I was young.

 Mountain bike track

 Maintenance isn’t a hassle on a fixed-gear bike.
-The more stuff you have on a bike, the more tech. you cram on it, the more likely it is to break and the more time you’re going to spend tightening stuff and maintaining it.
+The more stuff you have on a bike, the more tech.
+The more likely it is to break.
+So the more time you’re going to spend tightening stuff and maintaining it.
 You won’t have to make trips to the local bike shop just for maintenance.

 Get this: Single-speed mountain bikes have next to nothing to look after apart from a chain, and two cogs.
 It’s also really easy to see what’s gone wrong when it goes wrong.
 For someone like me, who likes the friendly and easy path through life, it’s a bit of a no-brainer.